Angelos Basinas: International career

 Basinas won his first cap in a 3–1 win over El Salvador on 18 August 1999 and scored his first goal in just his second match, also against El Salvador just two days later.
 He remained a part of the national team setup since his debut and was a regular after Otto Rehhagel took over in 2001.

 He was a key player in Greece's upset Euro 2004 victory, scoring a penalty in his country's 2–1 upset win over host team Portugal in the tournament's opening game.
 Basinas was a vital player in the hard-working midfield of the Greek team throughout the tournament.
 In the final, Charisteas scored the winning goal for Greece against Portugal off a corner kick by Basinas, which saw Greece win the trophy.

 After Theodoros Zagorakis retired, Basinas was selected to take the captain's arm band.
 Basinas earned his 100th cap for Greece 1 April 2009 in a FIFA World Cup 2010 qualifier against Israel.
 At the time, he was only the second Greek player to achieve 100 national team appearances alongside Theodoros Zagorakis.

+Personal life

+Basinas has a brother named Stefanos who also used to play football albeit in smaller caliber teams.